-The geometry of your part needs to allow it to be removed from the mould easily and quite simply, the more draft there is the easier this will be.
+The geometry of your part needs to allow it to be removed from the mold easily and quite simply, the more draft there is the easier this will be.

-Draft is the angle relative to the direction the part is extracted from the mould.
+Draft is the angle relative to the direction the part is extracted from the mold.

-If there was no draft angle to the sides of the mould, you’d have to drag the part up the sides of the mould and any variation or error could result in the part binding up or getting stuck, ultimately leading to damage.
+If there was no draft angle to the sides of the mold, you’d have to drag the part up the sides of the mold and any variation or error could result in the part binding up or getting stuck, ultimately leading to damage.

 As a general rule of thumb we recommend 1degree for every 25mm/1 Inch of depth to be released.

 The Plyable Uploader will instantly detect difficult draft angles, as well as other design for manufacture (DfM) issues when you upload your component CAD.
 You can also select between single and split molds to see which is the better fit for your process.

 As always, our engineers are just a click away for questions or reassurance.